Benefits

 There are some exceptions to the requirement of having to reside in Norway to get unemployment benefit.
 Read more about holiday and travelling.

 Some types of financial support may be combined with unemployment benefit, but then your unemployment benefit may be reduced.
-In your application, you must specify if you are receiving other financial support, and NAV will calculate how much your unemployment benefit will be reduced.
+In your application, you must specify if you are receiving other financial support, and Nav will calculate how much your unemployment benefit will be reduced.

 The reason for your unemployment may affect your unemployment benefit.
 Check to see which rules apply to your situation.